Microchip Requirements Delayed

 Do you have 8 Verified DVCTA Volunteer Hours?

-List your SIX BEST results from the qualifying period (Dec.
-1 to Nov.
-30) here.
+List your SIX BEST results from the qualifying period (November 16, 2025 and November 15, 2026) here.
 Results must be from an approved venue that posts results online (see rules for details).
 All phases of the competition must be completed for points to be earned: e.g. points will not be earned for a horse trial where either SJ or XC is not completed due to Withdrawal (W), Retired(R), Elimination (E), Technical Elimination (TE), or Rider Fall (RF).

 First Event